 Best of all, they take care of your whole booking including flights, hotels and the cruise itself.
 If anything goes wrong, you have just one number to call to resolve any issues or emergencies that may arise.

-3. Consider going All Inclusive
+3. Consider All Inclusive Cruising

 Most cruises are offered on a cruise only basis primarily to keep the headline price low.
 To this basic cruise fare, you need to add all kinds of extras including gratuities, drinks, shore excursions, transfers flights and more.
 This is what is we call Pay as You Go and the reality is that you can end up with a massive surprise bill at the end of your cruise.

 Oftentimes, the “extras” bill can be more than the cost of the cruise itself.
 One option is to consider an “All-Inclusive” cruise deal.